GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Introduction

-Currently, Graph Neural Networks (GNN)~\cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph} have emerged as an effective class of models in capturing high-order relations between nodes in a graph.
-It has achieved state-of-the-art performance on various tasks such as computer vision \cite{li2017situation}, neural language processing \cite{marcheggiani2017encoding,yao2019graph} and recommender systems \cite{wang2019neural,wu2019session}.
-As its core, GNNs learn node embeddings by iteratively aggregating features from their neighborhoods layer by layer.
-Consequently, the high-order relations between nodes can be explicitly encoded in the embeddings by stacking layers.
-GNN has shown great potential in modeling high-order feature interactions for CTR prediction.
-Fi-GNN~\cite{li2019fi} proposes to connect each pair of features and thus the multi-field features can be viewed as a fully-connected graph.
-Then it utilizes Gated Graph Neural Network (GGNN)~\cite{li2015gated}, a kind of GNN to model feature interactions on the feature graph.
-However, on the one had, not all feature interactions are beneficial, on the other hand, GNN is based on the assumption that the neighbors share similar features, which doesn't conform to the nature of feature interaction modeling.
+Currently, Graph Neural Networks (GNN)~\cite{kipf2016semi,hamilton2017inductive,velivckovic2017graph} have recently emerged as an effective class of models for capturing high-order relationships between nodes in a graph and have achieved state-of-the-art results on a variety of tasks such as computer vision \cite{li2017situation}, neural language processing \cite{marcheggiani2017encoding,yao2019graph}, and recommender systems \cite{wang2019neural,wu2019session}.
+At their core, GNNs learn node embeddings by iteratively aggregating features from neighboring nodes, layer by layer.
+This allows them to explicitly encode high-order relationships between nodes in the embeddings.
+GNNs have shown great potential for modelling high-order feature interactions for click-through rate prediction.
+Fi-GNN~\cite{li2019fi} proposed connecting each pair of features and treating the multi-field features as a fully-connected graph, using a gated graph neural network (GGNN)~\cite{li2015gated} to model feature interactions on the graph.
+Graph factorizer machine (GFM) \cite{xi2020graph} utilizes FM to aggregate second-order neighbour messages, and utilizes the superposition of multiple GFM layers to aggregate higher-order neighbour messages to achieve multi-order interactions from neighborhoods for recommendation.
+Graph-Convolved Factorization Machines (GCFM) \cite{zheng2021graph} developed the graph-convolved feature crossing (GCFC) layer to traverse all features for each input example and leveraged the features of each sample to compute the corresponding multi-feature interaction graph and propagated its influence on other features.
+KD-DAGFM \cite{tian2023directed} proposes a directed acyclic graph based model, that can be aligned with the DP \cite{dudzik2022graph} algorithm to improve the knowledge distillation (KD)\cite{hinton2015distilling} capability.
+However, not all feature interactions are beneficial, and GNNs rely on the assumption that neighboring nodes share similar features, which may not always hold in the context of feature interaction modelling.